gplepage/lsqfit/doc/html/_sources/overview.txt

    fit = nonlinear_fit(data=(x, ymod), fcn=f, prior=prior, p0=p0, svdcut=1e-15)

-This regulates the singularity of the covariance matrix by, in effect, replacing its smallest eigenvalues with ``svdcut`` times the largest eigenvalue.
+This regulates the singularity of the covariance matrix by, in effect, replacing its smallest eigenvalues with a larger, minimum eigenvalue.
 The cost is less precision in the final results since we are decreasing the precision of the input ``y`` data.
 This is a conservative move, but numerical